Presidents Cup Competition

 Welcome to the Presidents Cup, VYSA Competition.

-Teams with an Official VYSA League Roster and US Youth Soccer Players Passes and born in the following year groups are eligible.
+Teams with an Official VYSA League Roster or a VYSA EDP League roster and US Youth Soccer Players Passes and born in the following year groups are eligible.

 Roster Size and Continuity

-A U14-U17 team must not allow more than twenty-two (22) or less than seven (7) players on its roster at any given time during the seasonal year.
+A U14-U18 team must not allow more than twenty-two (22) or less than seven (9) players on its Presidents Cup roster at any given time during the seasonal year.

-A U13 team must not allow more that eighteen (18) or less than seven (7) players on its roster at any given time during the season year.
+A U13 team must not allow more that eighteen (18) or less than nine (9) players on its rPresidents Cup roster at any given time during the season year.

-A U12 8v8 team must not allow more than fourteen (14) or less than 7 players on its roster at any given time during the seasonal year.
+A U12 9v9 team must not allow more than sixteen (16) or less than seven (7) players on its Presidents Cup roster at any given time during the seasonal year.

-All teams are limited to five (5) transfers to the roster during a seasonal year.
+All teams are limited to five (5) transfers to the roster for VYSA Presidents Cup play.

 A team may enter competition in the age group corresponding to the age of its oldest player.

 For the Presidents Cup, any team registered with US Youth Soccer through VYSA and playing in a recognized league may apply.
-VYSA only recognizes VYSA travel leagues for the Presidents Cup competition.
+An official VYSA League Roster or a VYSA EDP League roster with US Youth Soccer Players Passes are recognized leagues.

 Eligibility Rule Violations